kfjahnke/envutil/README.md

 X degrees field of view extend over just as many of these small areas as the image is wide and high.
-A different notion is 'center-to-center' measuring, where the X degrees refer to the area enclosed between the marginal pixels seen as points in space (the convex hull).
-Cubemaps with this type of field of view mesurement can be processed by passing --ctc 1 (for 'center-to-center'). envutil can also process cubemaps with cube face images with larger field of view than ninety degrees (pass --cmbfov).
+A different notion is 'center-to-center' measuring, where the X degrees refer to the area enclosed between the marginal pixels seen as points in space (the convex hull). envutil can also process cubemaps with cube face images with larger field of view than ninety degrees (pass --fov).
 Cubemaps can also be passed as six single cube face images.
 The images have to follow a naming scheme which the caller passes via a format string.
 You pass the format string as input, and it's used to generate six